kartidn/WWDC-A2/README.md

 # WWDC-A2

-Hi, my name is Kathy and I have created a mini game using Microsoft MakeCode Arcade.
+Hi, my name is Kathy Doan and I have created a mini game using Microsoft MakeCode Arcade.

 **General Information**